Inactivity Fee FAQs.

 If your accounts continue to remain inactive, you will continue to receive a monthly Inactivity charge and no further mail notifications will be sent.
 Any monthly fees that continue to be charged will be communicated to you on your periodic statement in the transaction history as a service charge.

-If at any point you re-activate your accounts and become eligible again at a future date, we will begin the notification process over at that time.
+If at any point you re-activate your accounts and become eligible again at a future date, we will begin the notification process again at that time.

 What happens if my membership savings account falls below the required $5 balance?